What to Expect and How to Defend an ERISA Lawsuit

 “ERISA is a very reticulated statute.
 It has a lot of sneaky ins and outs.
 And it’s pretty easy, frankly, to get tripped up if you don’t know your way around it,” Fask says.
 “The case law has been, frankly, all over the place.
 Different ERISA issues get to the Supreme Court almost every term, and so it’s an area of law that changes frequently.”

-ERISA is a federal statute that regulates most employee health, pension, and welfare plans voluntarily established by private employers.
+ERISA is a federal statute that regulates most employee health care, pension, welfare, and retirement plans voluntarily established by private employers.
 “Different kinds of employers face different kinds of ERISA litigation.
 It depends on what kinds of benefits are being offered by the employer.
-ERISA essentially says, ‘If you're going to offer benefits, these are the rules that you need to follow,’” Fask explains.
+ERISA essentially says, ‘If you’re going to offer benefits, these are the rules that you need to follow,’” Fask explains.

 There are several kinds of litigation a company can face under ERISA.